 While various mouthwashes come with different instructions, it's usually best to keep the mouthwash in your mouth for at least 30 seconds and swish it thoroughly to ensure that it comes in contact with all of your teeth.

 Young children can be at risk for swallowing their mouthwashes instead of spitting them out, so the ADA warns parents against letting kids age six and younger use mouthwashes with fluoride.
 However, fluoride mouthwashes can help fight cavities, so it remains a beneficial product for most older kids and adults.

-If you're worried that your child will swallow the mouthwash the first time he uses it, let him practice swishing with water.
-Once he gets used to keeping the liquid in his mouth without swallowing it, you can switch to the real thing.
-To make sure he's swishing and holding it in his mouth for the correct period of time, it's helpful to supervise his oral care routine or, better yet, brush, floss and rinse alongside him so he can copy your good habits.
+If you're worried that your child will swallow the mouthwash the first time they use it, let them practice swishing with water.
+Once they get used to keeping the liquid in their mouth without swallowing it, you can switch to the real thing.
+To make sure they're swishing and holding it in their mouth for the correct period of time, it's helpful to supervise their oral care routine or, better yet, brush, floss and rinse alongside them so they can copy your good habits.